jottemka/probabilistic_coherence/README.md

 | 1        | 1     | 0        | $2/16$        |
 | 1        | 1     | 1        | $1/16$        |

-Here, the joint probability distribution over the 3 variable is represented as a vector.
-In our framework this distribution would be written as:
+Here, the joint probability distribution $P$ over the 3 variable is represented as a vector.
+In our framework, this distribution would be written as:

 ```MATLAB
 P = [1/16,2/16,2/16,3/16,1/16,4/16,2/16,1/16]